sammy007/monero-stratum/README.md

 ### Configuration

 Configuration is self-describing, just copy *config.example.json* to *config.json* and run stratum with path to config file as 1st argument.
-There is default XMR address of monero core team in config example and open monero rpc node from [moneroclub.com](https://www.moneroclub.com/node).
-Sure, you must run your own full node.

 ```javascript
 {